- M*A*S*H is frequently depressing, but the finale? Forget a kleenex, you're going to need an IV for the dehydration from crying.

-One of the big ones is The Reveal of what got Hawkeye sent to the crazy house before the beginning of the final episode: that a Korean woman killed her own baby because Hawkeye was hissing at her to keep it quiet so they wouldn't be caught by nearby enemy soldiers.
+- One of the big ones is The Reveal of what got Hawkeye sent to the crazy house before the beginning of the final episode: that a Korean woman killed a chicken she was holding because Hawkeye was hissing at her to keep it quiet so they wouldn't be caught by nearby enemy soldiers.
+The thing is, Hawkeye had been slightly delirious from lack of sleep, and what he thought was a chicken was actually the woman's baby.

 Charles: I can play the notes, but I cannot make the music.